Winter in Southern Queensland Country – Where Nature Meets Nurture

 Eat and drink your way across a region known for producing wine, peanuts and stone fruits before stepping it out on the walking trails of Queensland’s second largest national park.

-The South Burnett region respectfully acknowledges the Ugarapul and Yuggera people as the Traditional Owners and custodians of the land
+The Lockyer Valley region respectfully acknowledges the Ugarapul and Yuggera people as the Traditional Owners and custodians of the land.

 The closest region within driving distance of Brisbane, the Lockyer Valley is home to rich farmlands producing much of the country’s fruit and vegetables.